 What is Peat Moss?

 Peat moss is dead fibrous material that forms when mosses and other living material decompose in peat bogs.
-The difference between peat moss and the compost gardeners make in their backyard is that peat moss is composed mostly of moss and the decomposition happens in the absence of air, which slows the decomposition.
+The difference between peat moss and the compost gardeners make in their backyard is that peat moss is composed mostly of moss, and the decomposition happens without the presence of air, slowing the rate of decomposition.
 It takes several millennia for peat moss to form, and peat bogs gain less than a millimeter in depth every year.
 Since the process is so slow, peat moss isn’t considered a renewable resource.

 Peat Moss Uses

 Gardeners use peat moss mainly as a soil amendment or ingredient in potting soil.
 It has an acid pH, so it’s ideal for acid loving plants, such as blueberries and camellias.
 For plants that like a more alkaline soil, compost may be a better choice.
 Since it doesn’t compact or break down readily, one application of peat moss lasts for several years.
 Peat moss doesn’t contain harmful microorganisms or weed seeds that you may find in poorly processed compost.

 Peat moss is an important component of most potting soils and seed starting mediums.
 It holds several times its weight in moisture, and releases the moisture to the plants roots as needed.
 It also holds onto nutrients so that they aren’t rinsed out of the soil when you water the plant.
 Peat moss alone does not make a good potting medium.
 It must be mixed with other ingredients to make up between one-third to two-thirds of the total volume of the mix.